wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 * Code_LayerHold
 * Code_LayerLock

-*StateLayer* class names start with "StateLayer" and end with a descriptive name.
+*LayerState* class names start with "LayerState" and end with a descriptive name.
-Example StateLayer class names:
+Example LayerState class names:
-* StateLayer    - basic StateLayer class in keybrd library
+* LayerState    - basic LayerState class in keybrd library
-* StateLayer_DH - main StateLayer for the keybrd_DH library
+* LayerState_DH - main LayerState for the keybrd_DH library
-* StateLayer_MF - StateLayer for Mouse Function sub-layers in the keybrd_DH library
+* LayerState_MF - LayerState for Mouse Function sub-layers in the keybrd_DH library

 *Code_Layered* class names start with "Code_Layered" and end with a descriptive name.
 Example Code_Layered class names: